alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 ### Non-personalised parts of GOV.UK need to manipulate the session cookie too

-It's unlikely that personalisation will roll out to all of GOV.UK in one go.
-There will be islands of personalised content.
+It's unlikely that all of GOV.UK will be personalised, so there will be islands of personalised content.
 Currently there is the Transition Checker.
 Maybe next will be some guidance pages, or something else.
-We want to keep the user's session alive while they are browsing the non-personalised parts of GOV.UK, otherwise we risk this bad experience:
+We want to keep the user's session alive while they are browsing the non-personalised parts of GOV.UK, otherwise we risk this bad
+experience:

 1. The user logs in to use some personalised part of GOV.UK.